 C. Overview of IDD for Jamaica

-IDD payments sent to Jamaica must be in Jamaican Dollar accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. embassy or consulate that serves that territory, to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Jamaica.
+The FBU contacts the beneficiary or FI for additional information.

 D. Description of Jamaican direct deposit account data

 The data for coding IDD for Jamaica will come from financial institutions (FIs) that the FRBKC has determined can process handle the IDD.
 The FRBKC identified and listed the participating FIs on the International Treasury Services (ITS.gov) website as part of the ITS help file.

 The ID coding for Jamaican account data consists of up to 25 characters, including the country code of “M” for Jamaica.
 The account number contains the following codes:

 Nine-digit RTN 700BBBTTX: where 70 is the country code, position three is zero, BBB= 3 digit bank code, TT= the first two digits of the five digit Branch/Transit Code, X=check digit code; and